luc-j-bourhis/nanoc-science/README.md

 - `bundle exec nanoc deploy` will deploy the site to the server hosting the site;
 - the site can be previewed by launching a local server with

-        bundle exec nanoc view -p 4000 > /tmp/luc-j-bourhis-github-io.log 2>&1 &
+        bundle exec nanoc view -p 4000 > /path/to/my.log 2>&1 &
-in `bash` or

-        bundle exec nanoc view -p 4000 > /tmp/luc-j-bourhis-github-io.log ^&1 &
-in `fish`.

 Several deployment method are supported, which can be configured in `nanoc.yaml`, in section `deploy`.
-A fresh clone comes configured for github, for my own github account, so you will need to change the `remote` field.
+The file `nanoc.yaml.in` has a commented out section for github: uncomment and fill in the details.
 I refer you to nanoc documentation for the extra steps needed to finish the setup, and also for other deployment methods.
-In the future, I will provide a more user-friendly way to configure deployment out of the box!